11 Top-Rated Caverns in Texas

 7. Colorado Bend State Park

-Home to one of the best waterfalls in Texas, Colorado Bend State Park also has several caves to explore.
-Guided tours are the only way to experience the underground treasures at Colorado Bend.
+Home to one of the best waterfalls in Texas, there are also several caves to explore here.
+Guided tours are the only way to experience the underground treasures at Colorado Bend State Park.
 A third-party concessionaire offers trips ranging from beginner-friendly tours to advanced expeditions that include climbing.
 All tours at Colorado Bend dive deep into the ground and reveal a fascinating world beneath the surface.

 Discovery Tours are the most family-friendly tour and feature daylight always in sight.
 The Discovery Tours last approximately 45 minutes and feature no crawling.
 The intermediate Adventure Tour features crawling and the use of a personal flashlight.
 The tour company equips visitors with knee and elbow pads for the Adventure Tour.
 The Climbers Tour offers the most rugged experience with a self-supported climb up and down a crevice to begin and end the trip.